StevenReynoso/NandGame/Docs/Logic_Gates/Or_Gate.md

 🖋️ Real-World Analogy

 Imagine I have two apples, one in each of my hands.
 If I hand you one — you have one or the other.
 If I hand you both — you still have "one or the other" (technically, both).
-This mirrors the behavior of an OR gate: it only cares that at least one input is present.
+This mirrors the behavior of an OR gate: it only cares that at least one input is present, hence why we call it inclusive OR gate.

 📄 What I Learned